Skip to the content.

 but wait! what about symlinks?

-open() (syscall #5) has the flag O_NOFOLLOW defined by POSIX, which makes the call fail if the final path component is a symlink. but what if some directory in the middle of the path is a symlink? darwin has O_NOFOLLOW_ANY as well, which will fail if any element of the path is a symlink.
+open() (syscall #5) has the flag O_NOFOLLOW defined by POSIX, which makes the call fail if the final path component is a symlink. but what if some directory in the middle of the path is a symlink? darwin has O_NOFOLLOW_ANY as well, which will fail if any element of the path is a symlink. sadly for us linuxheads, O_NOFOLLOW_ANY is darwin-specific, and there is no equivalent in linux. one approach to ensure there are no symlinks in the path would be to split the string along each /, checking each element iteratively using fstatat() (syscall #79) with the AT_SYMLINK_NOFOLLOW flag.

 of course, if someone can plant a specific symlink inside your docroot, odds are something has already gone pretty wrong. but still, can’t hurt.